ART-101, ART-107 or Instructor Permission

 - Color theory in relation to print and digital media design.

 - Express visual harmony through the use of color theory

 - Use CMYK and RGB in both print and online formats.

 - InDesign time saving techniques: styles, layers, master pages, and local pages.

-- Develop a multi-page document using time saving techniques.
+- Construct a multi-page document using time saving techniques.

-- Use file saving formats for a variety of outputs.
+- Choose correct file saving formats for a variety of outputs.

-- Save documents using pre-press techniques, packaging, digital output, and PDF formats.
+- Use document pre-press techniques for packaging, digital output, and PDF formats.

 - Vector graphics.

-- Use Illustrator to create vector graphics for use in InDesign documents.
+- Use Illustrator to create vector graphics for use in a variety of media.